MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-sla-custom-time-calculation.md

 	throw new Exception("Invalid requestType:" + requestType+ " for entityName:" + entityName + " of id:" + regardingId);
 }

-// in this example, we're using Custom Field(new_country) on Case entity to apply the require calendar.
+// in this example, we're using Custom Field(new_country) on the Case entity to apply the required calendar.

 private string CalculateWarningAndFailureTime(string regardingId, string calendarId, string slaItemId, string entityName, DateTime warningStartTime, DateTime failureStartTime, int warningDuration, int failureDuration, out DateTime warningTime, out DateTime failureTime)
 {